wlwardiary/cable2graph/README.md

 _[optional]_ extract features from the cables.csv into smaller plain text files

-    $ python extract.py cables.csv
+    $ ./extract cables.csv

+create the large graph `full.graphml`

+    $ ./c2g full.graphml

-create the large graph and split into smaller .gml files:
+split the large graph into smaller clusters and communities

-    $ python c2g.py
+    $ ./splitgraph --source full.graphml --multilevel --clusters

-create html with inline svg from any .gml:
+create HTML file with inline SVG from any .graphml:

-    $ pthon g2svg.py -g any.gml
+    $ ./g2svg -g any.graphml

 or:

-    $ ls *gml > list-of-gml-files
+    $ ls cluster*graphml > list-of-clusters
-    $ pthon g2svg.py -i list-of-gml-files
+    $ ./g2svg -i list-of-clusters

 # note

-* copy and customize the default svg.tmpl and run `g2svg.py` with `-t example.svg`.
+* copy and customize the default svg.tmpl and run `g2svg` with `-t example.svg`.
 * svg.tmpl referes to svg.js and svg.css
 * use [ReVerb](http://reverb.cs.washington.edu/) to extract sentences from the cables and use `g2svg.py -r example.reverb`.
-To generate input files for ReVerb: `python c2txt.py cables.csv MRN1 MRN2 ...`.
+To generate input files for ReVerb: `./c2txt cables.csv MRN1 MRN2 ...`.
-* `python g2svg.py -h` for more options.
+* `./g2svg -h` for more options.
-* you _don't_ need to run `extract.py`, the code comes with all generated data/ files.
+* you _don't_ need to run `extract`, the code comes with all generated data/ files.

 # main tools

-* `extract.py`: feature extraction from cables.csv
+* `extract`: feature extraction from cables.csv
-* `c2g.py`: create a graph from the reference data and split the graph into clusters and communities
+* `c2g`: create a graph from the reference data
-* `t2g.py`: create a graph from the TAGS data
+* `splitgraph`: split a graph into clusters and communities
-* `r2g.py`: create a graph with the "from -> to" routing data
-* `g2svg.py`: render graph layout and create svg
+* `g2svg`: render graph layout and create svg

 # misc tools

+* `t2g`: create a graph from the TAGS data
+* `r2g`: create a graph with the "from -> to" routing data
-* `c2txt.py`: extract body and header from cables.csv
+* `c2txt`: extract body and header from cables.csv
-* `calcdates.py`: estimate date for missing MRNs
+* `calcdates`: estimate date for missing MRNs
-* `gen_colors.py`: create a random color for every place (see svg.css)
+* `gen_colors`: create a random color for every place (see svg.css)

 # copyleft

 GPLv3

 # contact

-need help? ask!

 https://twitter.com/c2graph